shamedgh/temporal-specialization/security-evaluation/README.md

-To Evaluate security impact of Temporal Specialization:
+# Evaluation of Security Impact of Temporal Specialization

 1. Generate set of blocked system calls for every application via Library Debloating and add it to a file: removedViaLibSpecialization.txt in format
 	[Application_Name]:syscall1,syscall2,..

 2. Generate set of blocked system calls for every application via Temporal Specialization and add it to a file: removedViaTemporalSpecialization.txt in format